SidRnair/NewsApp/README.md

     This file contains all the actions including the onces thet require to make api calls.

+- .env

+    This file contains the key and the links for the API calls.
+Any changes to the APIs or the key can be done here directly.
+This data will be accessed inside the actions using process.env which is readily available through react as default.

 ## Packages used:

 - Material UI library: @mui/material (theming library)